 The Subscription Administrator is the person within your department (usually a technician) who has control of who is on the subscription.

-They can add people to the subscription at any time.
-This means that only people authorised to use the subscription benefit from your departmental subscription, and if someone has been missed out by accident, changes can be made in-house.
+They can add and remove people from the subscription at any time.
+This means that only people authorised to use the subscription benefit from your subscription.

 For the most part, yes.
 This ensures that your subscription is only being used by the right people.